Ben Ford (politician): Early years

 Born to parents Benjamin Charles Ford and May Ethel (née Moorton), Ford's address at the time of his birth was 67 Haberdasher Street, Shoreditch, County of London.
-He moved to Streatham, SW16 in 1927.
+He moved to Streatham, SW16, in 1927.
 Ford attended Rowan Road Central School in Surrey.
 From 1951 to 1964, he worked as an electronic fitter-wireman.

 Political career

 Ford was councillor on Clacton Urban District Council from 1959 to 1962, and an alderman of Essex County Council from 1959 to 1965.
 Ford was election agent for Harwich in 1959, and president of that Constituency Labour Party from 1955 to 1963.

-He was elected Labour Party Member of Parliament for Bradford North at the 1964 general election.
-Whilst an MP, he served as chairman of the All-Party Wool and Textile Group of MPs and was a founder member of The Manifesto Group (an alliance of Labour parliamentarians opposed to the party's perceived move to the left).
-In 1982, he was deselected as the Labour candidate in favour of Pat Wall, and subsequently stood at the 1983 general election as an independent Labour candidate.
-Ford polled 9% of the vote, which arguably split Labour support and helped the Conservative candidate Geoffrey Lawler to win.
-By the early 1990s, Ford had joined the Liberal Democrats.
+Ford was elected the Labour Party Member of Parliament for Bradford North at the 1964 general election.
+Whilst an MP, he served as chairman of the All-Party Wool and Textile Group of MPs, and was a founder member of The Manifesto Group (an alliance of Labour parliamentarians opposed to the party's perceived move to the left).
+In 1982, he was deselected as the Labour candidate in favour of Pat Wall, and subsequently stood at the 1983 general election as an Independent Labour candidate.
+Ford polled 9% of the vote, which arguably split Labour support and helped the Conservative candidate, Geoffrey Lawler, to win.

+Ford joined the Social Democratic Party (SDP) in late 1984.
+When that party merged with the Liberal Party to form the Liberal Democrats in 1988, he became chair of the party's constituency association in Leeds North West.
+In 1991, he was appointed president of the Leeds Federation of Liberal Democrats, remaining in situ for the next six years.